Mole Table of Contents

-Problem #1: 0.450 mole of Fe contains how many atoms?
+Example #1: 0.450 mole of Fe contains how many atoms?

 0.450 mol x 6.022 x 1023 mol¯1 = see below for answer

-Problem #2: 0.200 mole of H2O contains how many molecules?
+Example #2: 0.200 mole of H2O contains how many molecules?

-0.200 mol x 6.022 x 1023 mol¯1
+0.200 mol x 6.022 x 1023 mol¯1 = see below for answer

 The unit on Avogadro's Number might look a bit weird.
 It is mol¯1 and you would say "per mole" out loud.
 The question then is WHAT per mole?